Do You Need a SWOT to Start Marketing Planning?

 - List the firm’s opportunities.
 Opportunities are external events that may present new and significant business prospects.
 Opportunities that are properly identified and investigated will present a positive shift in the firm’s market position.
 It is a good business practice to investigate potential opportunities and have a plan for how to act on them.

 - List the firm’s threats.
 Threats are external events that are outside a firm’s control and have a negative impact on business.
 It is a good business practice to identify potential threats and has a plan for how to handle these threats should they come to fruition.

 Use the SWOT Analysis to Get a Leg Up on the Competition

 SWOT analysis requires referencing a matrix of the chief competitors in each target market.
-With a competitive matrix in hand, develop a list of strengths and weaknesses.
-The competitive matrix is also a place to compile market opportunities and threats and indicate the firm’s position, point by point.
+With a competitive matrix, develop a list of strengths and weaknesses.
+The competitive matrix also compiles market opportunities and threats and indicates the firm’s position, point by point.
 Once the information is gathered, describe how the firm sizes up against the competition and discuss how the firm plans to address the competition.
 Identify the hard-hitting issues for each market sector.
-At the end of the this exercise, the marketing team should have a sniper focus on the strengths, weaknesses, opportunities and threats for each target market.
+At the end of this exercise, the marketing team should have a sniper focus on each target market's strengths, weaknesses, opportunities, and threats.

 Once situational analysis is complete, it is time to generate a report on the firm’s situation.
-The report begins with an executive summary of the firm’s situation as a whole as well as its’ position within each target market.
-The executive summary is followed with the SWOT analysis for each market sector.
-The SWOT analysis is followed with a series of conclusions with a plan of action.
-Once the first draft is complete, the marketing team should review for any refinements.
+The report begins with an executive summary of the firm’s situation as a whole and its position within each target market.
+The SWOT analysis for each market sector follows the executive summary.
+The SWOT analysis is followed by a series of conclusions with a plan of action.
+Once the first draft is complete, the marketing team should review it for refinement.
 Once you have a final draft in hand, the firm has a valuable resource document that can be used as a guide for a range of marketing activities.